Medically reviewed by Drugs.com. Last updated on Aug 25, 2022.

 Most neck pain is associated with poor posture combined with age-related wear and tear.
 To help prevent neck pain, keep your head centered over your spine.
 Some simple changes in your daily routine may help.
 Consider trying to:

 - Use good posture.
 When standing and sitting, be sure your shoulders are in a straight line over your hips and your ears are directly over your shoulders.
+When using cell phones, tablets and other small screens, keep your head up and hold the device straight out rather than bending your neck to look down at the device.

 - Take frequent breaks.
-If you travel long distances or work long hours at your computer, get up, move around and stretch your neck and shoulders.
+If you travel long distances or work long hours at your computer, get up, move around, and stretch your neck and shoulders.

 - Adjust your desk, chair and computer so that the monitor is at eye level.
 Knees should be slightly lower than hips.
 Use your chair's armrests.